RST595/grind_store/README.md

 ## Available functions
 Bellow I described all available functions of application.
-To fill project with some data, you could uncomment line 32 in src/main/java/com/bmxstore/grind_store/configuration/InitData.java and restart the application.
+To fill project with some base data, you could uncomment line 32 in src/main/java/com/bmxstore/grind_store/configuration/InitData.java and restart the application.

 ### Admin registration